 "Once set initially, the goal of the permanency plan is re-visited periodically at hearings to determine progress and whether, [because of] historical and contemporary circumstances, that goal should be changed."
 In re Andre J., 223 Md.
 App. at 322 (quoting In re Yve S., 373 Md. at 582); see CJP § 3-823(h)(1)-(2).
 A juvenile court is required to "[c]hange the permanency plan if a change . . . would be in the child's best interest."
+CJP

-CJP § 3-823(h)(2)(vi).
+§ 3-823(h)(2)(vi).
 Consequently, "if there are weighty circumstances indicating that reunification with the parent is not in the child's best interest, the court should modify the permanency plan to a more appropriate arrangement."
 In re Adoption of Cadence B., 417 Md.
 146, 157 (2010).

-Of particular pertinence in this case is that the General Assembly has established a clear policy and procedural push toward permanency.
+In this case, the General Assembly's clearly established policy and procedural push toward permanency has special relevance.
 The CINA statutory scheme expressly states that "[e]very reasonable effort shall be made to effectuate a permanent placement for the child within 24 months after the date of initial placement."
 CJP § 3-823(h)(4).